saitaiky/notebook/docs/docs/cloud-computing/aws/networking/cloudfront.md

 - [Serving Dynamic Websites with Amazon CloudFront](https://blog.shikisoft.com/serving-dynamic-website-with-amazon-cloudfront/)
 - [StackOverflow - How AWS Cloudfront works for both static website and dynamic website](https://stackoverflow.com/questions/62773107/how-aws-cloudfront-works-for-both-static-website-and-dynamic-website-when-websit)

+## Trouble shooting

+### Error messages

+- `The authorization header is malformed; the region '<AWS Region>' is wrong; expecting '<AWS Region>'`
+  - This error indicates the configured Amazon S3 bucket has been moved from one AWS Region to the other.
+That is, deleted from one AWS Region and created with the same name in another.
+To fix this error, update your CloudFront distribution so that it finds the S3 bucket in the bucket's current AWS Region